zippleer/msu-cse491-2013/day7.rst

 Here the '-b' says, 'take my current branch and make a new copy, called merge_script'.
 And then 'merge', of course, merges in the changes from the *other* branch.
-When you do this merge, you should se the message 'Fast-forward', because 'script' is a descendant of 'master' and so there's no real "merging" being done -- you're just updating the commit that the name master points at to be the same as the commit that 'script' points at.
+When you do this merge, you should see the message 'Fast-forward', because 'script' is a descendant of 'master' and so there's no real "merging" being done -- you're just updating the commit that the name master points at to be the same as the commit that 'script' points at.
 As we saw on Thursday,